-3. Debt and Advances from the Gas Authority
+4. Advances from the Gas Authority

 All PGP Pools are party to Advance Payment Agreements (APAs) with the Gas Authority under which the Gas Authority provides funding to PGP.
-The Pool 1, 2, and 3 APAs mature in 2027.
-The Pool 4 APAs mature in various years from 2048 to 2052.
+The Pool 1, 2, and 3 APAs extend until 2025, or later if the related Gas Authority financing is extended.
+The Pool 4 APAs mature in various years from 2048 to 2053.
 Interest expense is charged based on the Gas Authority's actual borrowing costs or contractual line-of-credit costs.

-As of June 30, 2022, and 2021, the interest rate charged by the Gas Authority to PGP was approximately 1.80% and 1.66% respectively.
-PGP incurred interest expense of \$2,822,680 and \$4,624,818 for the years ended June 30, 2022 and 2021, respectively.
+As of June 30, 2023, and 2022, the interest rate charged by the Gas Authority to PGP was approximately 2.46% and 1.80% respectively.
+PGP incurred interest expense of \$3,464,867 and \$2,822,680 for the years ended June 30, 2023 and 2022, respectively.
 The Members are obligated for their participation share of all Pool costs in which they have elected to participate, including related debt, unless such Members have also elected to pay a portion of their share of costs as an Advance Billing.
+The Gas Authority has a security interest in PGP's revenues.